How to Set Up BungeeCord to Link Spigot Servers

 Configuring your Spigot servers for BungeeCord

-On your Spigot servers, navigate to the Spigot directory and open
+On the Spigot servers, navigate to the Spigot directory and open

 bungeecord: true.
 Save and exit.